 This article is for people who are bad at keeping friends.
 It’s also for people who value close friendships but might have problems connecting with others.

-First of all, if you’re not sure why you don’t have friends, take this “Why do I have no Friends”- Quiz first.
-It will offer you some insight on where you can make potential improvements.
+First of all, if you’re not sure why you don’t have friends, take this quiz to identify the reasons why you have no friends first.
+It will offer you some insight into where you can make potential improvements.

 However, if you can make friends but can’t keep them, here are some reasons to consider: